USS Zenith

 USS Zenith (SP-61) was an armed motorboat that served in the United States Navy as a Section patrol vessel from 1917 to 1918.

-Zenith was a motorboat or yacht designed by Bowes and Mower, Philadelphis, and built by the Mathis Yacht Building Company in 1917 at Camden, New Jersey for Charles Longstreth of Philadelphia, Commodore of the Corinthian Yacht Club of Philadelphia.
+Zenith was a motorboat or yacht designed by Bowes and Mower, Philadelphia, and built by the Mathis Yacht Building Company in 1917 at Camden, New Jersey for Charles Longstreth of Philadelphia, Commodore of the Corinthian Yacht Club of Philadelphia.
 The design was approved by naval authorities with the possibility of naval reserve service in mind.
 Zenith was turned over to naval authorities just before completion.
 Zenith was the second Longstreth vessel in naval service.
 The first of the designated S.P. type, USS Arawan II (SP-1), entered naval service 27 March 1917.
 Longstreth had been commissioned a Lieutenant Commander by the Navy and expected to command Zenith as he had Arawan II.